gSchool/sql/Unit02a.md

 Instructions:
 For each written part of this assignment, write the query underneath the line
+## PLEASE ALSO DO THESE EXERCISES ON YOUR MACHINE.

 When finished, submit a pull request.